fraserxu/react-dropdown/README.md

-react-dropdown(WIP)
+react-dropdown
 ==============

-Simple Dropdown component for React
+Simple Dropdown component for React, inspired by [react-select](https://github.com/JedWatson/react-select)

 ### Why

-* The default HTML select element is hard to style.
+* The default HTML select element is hard to style
 * And sometime we also want grouped menus
 * if you want more advanced select, check [react-select](https://github.com/JedWatson/react-select)